open-compensation-token-license/license-token-website/wikisrc/crowdsourced-funding-for-open-source-software.md

 Crowdsourced funding represents both an opportunity and a challenge for OSS, enabling sustainability while strengthening ties with the community.
 It’s a growing trend shaping how free software can thrive in a commercial world.
 For more insights into effective funding, you can explore [innovative funding for open-source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects) and [crowdfunding open-source development](https://www.license-token.com/wiki/crowdfunding-open-source-development).

 By leveraging these methods and addressing challenges, OSS projects can achieve financial independence and continue to innovate, benefiting both developers and users alike.
+For further reading on achieving financial independence, consider the [open-source project financial independence](https://www.license-token.com/wiki/open-source-project-financial-independence) strategies.

+For additional resources, explore [open-source project funding trends](https://www.license-token.com/wiki/open-source-project-funding-trends) and [open-source project financial growth](https://www.license-token.com/wiki/open-source-project-financial-growth) to understand how OSS projects can thrive in the evolving digital landscape.